tedmiston/notes/books/The Launch Pad.md

 ## Introduction

+Software startups, the future, Silicon Valley, and the YC model.

 ### Silicon Valley, software startups, and the future

 - Silicon Valley's past is accessible through museums and historic garages, but in themselves they aren't that interesting; the real action is in the startups of today